History of Tel Aviv: Departure from Yaffo

 In 1842, Rabbi Yehuda Margosa, together with Hakham Chaim Avraham Pinso and Hakham Yechiel Bekhar HaCohen, purchased a plot of land of 103 dunams outside the walls of Yaffo, on the banks of the Ayalon River, northeast of Yaffo, today the Montefiore neighborhood and the Azrieli Towers.
-The rabbi planted an orchard there with 5310 trees, assisted by the American Clorinda Minor from the Protestant Millennialist Christian farm “Mount Hope.”
+The rabbi planted an orchard there with 5310 trees, assisted by the American Clorinda Minor from the Protestant Millennialist Christian farm "Mount Hope."

 In 1853, Rabbi Yehuda Margosa sent a letter to the British Jew Sir Moses Montefiore, former Sheriff of London, and wrote (originally in English):

-"By the grace of God, I hereby declare that I am the first Israelite who came here to Yaffo, one of the tribe of Dan… I began alone to cultivate the land by planting a garden, as I am about to tell Your Excellency, and if I could accomplish my plan, I would cause other Jews to do as I do, following my example.
-But everyone knows that the beginnings of everything new are very difficult, and even the Muslims here were astonished to see a Jew cultivating the land… I will do all that I can to encourage agricultural labor among the members of my community, numbering seventy families.
+"By the grace of God, I hereby declare that I am the first Israelite who came here to Yaffo, one of the tribe of Dan...
+I began alone to cultivate the land by planting a garden, as I am about to tell Your Excellency, and if I could accomplish my plan, I would cause other Jews to do as I do, following my example.
+But everyone knows that the beginnings of everything new are very difficult, and even the Muslims here were astonished to see a Jew cultivating the land...
+I will do all that I can to encourage agricultural labor among the members of my community, numbering seventy families.
 All this is written by the rabbi who is here, and he is the appointed leader of the Jews who pray to God for your welfare.
 Raphael Yehuda Menachem Levi, Yaffo, July 28, 1853."

-Margosa continued to lead the community until his death in 1879.
+Margosa continued to lead the community until he died in 1879.

 In 1876, the first Jewish house outside the walls of Yaffo was built and inhabited by Chaim Shmuel Shmerling.
 The walls of Yaffo themselves were dismantled during that time.

 In 1887, the first Jewish neighborhood outside the walls of Yaffo, Neve Tzedek, was founded, followed by additional neighborhoods: Neve Shalom in 1890, Mahane Yehuda in 1896, Mahane Yosef in 1904, and Ohel Moshe and Kerem HaTeimanim in 1906.

 Altogether, eleven separate residential neighborhoods were established outside of Yaffo before Ahuzat Bayit (Tel Aviv) was founded.